ayoola135790/icemangame/README.md

 Ice Man Game CS30

 # Description
 This was the final project that I made in my Advanced Programming in C++ class called Ice Man.
 This game was targeted towards my knowledge of data structures and algorithms, use of pointers, and classes.
-It encorporated multiple inheritance, algorithms, and data strucutures to create a working video games.
+It encorporated multiple inheritance, algorithms, and data strucutures to create a working video game.

-This tested my ability to work in a team setting, developing and creating different code as well as utilize different code as well as utilize different code bases in order to create functional working code.
+This tested my ability to work independently, developing and creating different code as well as utilize different code as well as utilize different code bases in order to create functional working code.

 # Game Description